 The board of trustees is primarily comprised of lay members, although a third of the members are either Basilians or Basilian appointees.

-Although 36 percent of the student body is non-Catholic, the Catholic identity of UST is apparent.
-Ten Basilians reside on the main campus, and the Order permeates the life of the University with its “quiet orthodoxy.”
+The Catholic identity of UST is apparent.
+Six Basilians reside on the main campus, and the Order permeates the life of the University with its “quiet orthodoxy.”

 These requirements form the basis of the substantial core curriculum, which includes credits distributed among English, foreign languages, history, social and behavioral sciences, natural sciences, mathematics, fine arts, and oral communications.
 This overall core of 59 hours is unusually large among colleges that offer multiple majors.